Big Green Egg

 The Big Green Egg, Inc is an American privately held producer and manufacturer of kamado-style ceramic charcoal barbecue cookers and related accessories.
 The company is primarily known for producing The Big Green Egg, a line of various kamado grills identified by their egg-shape and distinctive dark green color.

 History

 The Big Green Egg Company was founded in 1974 by Ed Fisher and is based in Atlanta, Georgia in the United States.
 Production of the Big Green Egg takes place in Monterrey, Mexico, by the company Daltile.

-Big Green Egg routinely hosts an annual barbeque festival in the outskirts of Atlanta, Georgia, called Eggtoberfest.
+Since 1998, Big Green Egg has hosted an annual barbeque festival in the outskirts of Atlanta, Georgia, called Eggtoberfest.
 The 25th Eggtoberfest was celebrated in 2022 and drew more than 3,000 participants.